cryptoPickle/ROT13-Chipper/README.md

-Simple ROT13 encryptor and decryptor module for java-script.
+Simple ROT13 encryptor and decryptor module for javascript.